 Furthermore, in June, Musk tweeted a meme about a couple breaking up with #Bitcoin as the caption.
 This led to a price decrease for Bitcoin.
 It dropped to $36,925, 4.3% lower than before the tweet.

 Dogecoin: Meme To The Moon

 Jack Palmer and Billy Markus created the well-known cryptocurrency Dogecoin in 2013.
 Initially, they created the coin as a joke.
 They used the popular Shiba Inu dog meme as the cryptocurrency’s logo.
-The meme centers around a dog that has optimistic and simplistic reactions to world events and daily routines.
+The meme centres around a dog with optimistic and simplistic reactions to world events and daily routines.

 Originally, the meme poked fun at the sudden popularity of cryptocurrencies on social media.
 But after Jack Palmer registered the domain name: Dogecoin.com, Billy Markus began developing the new crypto, and they launched in December 2013.

 The coin gained massive adoption on Reddit.
 In two weeks, the Dogecoin Reddit channel had over 19,000 subscribed users, and the currency’s price rose by 300%.